mattermost/mattermost-handbook/operations/research-and-development/product/product-management-team-handbook/pm-onboarding.md

 * Introduction to key resources
 * Introduction to key processes

-### Training outputs:
+### Training outcomes:

-* Post introduction as PM and ask to join customer calls
+* Post introduction to PM team to GTM teams.
+Request to join customer calls
 * Get access to key tools \(Jira, Github\)
 * Open your first pull request in Github for an improvement to docs.mattermost.com or in-product text.